Staring into the Spotlight15 Nov 2017 - Posted by John Villamil

 Using mdimport is simple -

 mdimport <file>.
 Spotlight will only index metadata for filetypes having an associated importer.
 File types are identified through magic.
 For example, mdimport reads from the MAGIC environment variable or uses the “/usr/share/file/magic” directory which contains both the compiled .mgc file and the actual magic patterns.
-The format of magic files is discussed at
+The format of magic files is discussed at the official Apple developer documentation.

 One thing to notice is that the crash log will contain some helpful information about the cause.
 The following message gets logged by both mdworker and mdimport, which share much of the same code: